 Some programmes will have offer an accelerated rate of study, two modules per term.

 If you intend to undertake the accelerated rate of study, you will need to follow the process outlined above, but identifying two modules per term as indicated in the accelerated study pattern for your programme – if one is available.

 For example, for the Spring trimester, using the study pattern below, you would need to choose two modules from the Option B Module list.

 For Summer, there is one module fixed option, Independent Study, and so you would choose this along with one module from the Option A Module list.
-The list of options is available on the study pattern page for the programme.
+The list of options is available on the study pattern for your programme.

 Nursing Studies (Top-Up), BSc (Hons) - accelerated (1 year) with spring (January) start